GeekMasher/gungnir/README.md

 ```

 ```
-Gungnir - Homelab Automation Bot to Guard your very own Asgard
+Gungnir - Homelab Automation Tool to Guard your very own Asgard

 options:
   -h, --help            show this help message and exit